 Our websites may contain links to other websites of interest, but MAC EU does not have any control over those websites and so cannot be responsible for the protection and privacy of any information you provide when visiting such websites.
 You should exercise caution and look at the privacy notice of the website in question.

-If you do not wish to allow cookies to be placed on your device, you can make this option in the settings of your own device.
+If you do not wish to allow cookies to be placed on your device, you can change this option in the settings of your own device.
 But be aware that you will not be able to view or use some sites or individual features if you set the option to prevent cookies.

 Each website includes a list of the cookies used by our providers, the purpose of each one, and the length of time the cookie remains on your device.